 Intensive outpatient programs or IOPs are treatment programs that are used to target addictions, depression, eating disorders, or other dependencies that do not need detoxification or 24/7 supervision.
 IOP therapy allows the patient to have a more normal daily routine.
-IOP therapy is also a more science-based approach for addiction recovery.
+IOP therapy is also a more science-based approach to addiction recovery.
 However, outpatient treatment isn’t right for every rehab attendee.
 There are plenty of treatment options available.
 What is IOP, and why do therapists base participation eligibility on specific factors?
 The experts at 1st Step Behavioral Health have answers to your questions.

 Treatment Options for Individuals Struggling with Substance Abuse Problems

 Before answering, “what is IOP,” it’s important to highlight that it’s only one approach to help people attain sobriety.
 For example, other drug treatment programs include:

 - Inpatient.
 In inpatient treatment, you enjoy a safe and well-monitored addiction-counseling environment.
 Personalization determines the types of therapies you participate in.
 It’s the ideal choice for individuals who fear negative outside interactions with friends or family members during early recovery.